EU Agrees Deal To Tame Internet Wild West - UrduPoint

 While many of the DSA's stipulations cover all companies, it lays out special obligations for "very large platforms", defined as those with more than 45 million active users in the European Union.

-The list of companies has not yet been released but will include giants such as Google, Apple, Facebook, Amazon and microsoft, as well as Twitter and probably the likes of TikTok, Zalando and Booking.com.
+While the list of companies has not yet been released it will include giants such as Google, Apple, Facebook, Amazon and microsoft, as well as Twitter and probably the likes of TikTok, Zalando and Booking.com.

 These players will be obliged to assess the risks associated with the use of their services and remove illegal content.